CLS Knights Indonesia

 BTN CLS Knights Indonesia is a basketball club based in Surabaya, East Java, Indonesia that plays in the ASEAN Basketball League.
 Their home games are played at GOR Kertajaya Surabaya.

+They dissolved in 2019 to focus on developing their junior team, which consist of varsity players under the age of 21.
+In 2022 the team joined Malaysia's Basketball Development League under the name BBM Vikings Warriors.